Five Tricks To Training Your Dog

-Your dog isn’t going to just roll over the first time you tell them.
-You need to break the process down and reward them along the way.
-So if, after saying “roll over”, your dog lays down, that deserves a treat.
+Your dog isn’t going to just roll over the first time you tell them, you need to break the process down and reward them along the way.
+So if, after saying “roll over,” your dog lays down, that deserves a treat.
 Once they’re able to regularly lay down on command, then move to having them roll over.

-2. Remove distractions.
+2. Remove Distractions

-Our treats are all-natural, with simple ingredients, but that doesn’t mean you shouldn’t use them in moderation!
+Our treats are made with natural, simple ingredients, but that doesn’t mean you shouldn’t use them in moderation!
 For more complicated tricks that need repeated reinforcement, break a treat into pieces.
 If you over-feed your pet with treats, they also may view the treat as a bribe and demand the treat to complete the command, instead of just associating the behavior they have learned with positive feelings.

-Your dog will get tired of the same treats after a while… So mix it up!
+Your dog will get tired of the same treats after a while… so mix it up!
 Alternate with our brew biscuit flavors, pumpkin, bacon and beef broth, or our different grain-free, gluten free options.
 You could even sneak a meal topper pouch in when needed!

 At the end of the day, we all want a happy, well-behaved dog.
 If things get frustrating, don’t raise your voice or act angry- that can be taken as negative reinforcement from your dog and make them avoid the positive behavior you were trying to teach them in the first place.
 If things get frustrating, take a break, make sure your pup is relaxed and can focus, then start again.